 - general staff meetings and information sessions

 - meetings about routine changes to local workplace procedures or systems (e.g. allocating tasks).

-It would be appropriate to offer an employee a support person in meetings relating to disciplinary matters that may or may not result in the employee being dismissed.
+It would be appropriate to offer an employee a support person in meetings relating to disciplinary matters that may or may not result in the dismissal of employee.
 These may include:

 - meetings about poor performance and conduct in the workplace